rishitsahu/NewsArticle-Website/README.md

-# B.Tech.
-Project
+# NewsArticle Website

-## Problem Statement
+## Description

-Create a web application/site that extracts only relevant articles on the provided query.
+Created a web application/site that extracts only relevant articles on the provided query.
 In addition, also provide the user the choice to save those articles on their respective google drive.

 ## Tech Stack